letsencrypt/pebble/README.md

 intentionally made [publicly available in this repo](test/certs/pebble.minica.key.pem).**

+### Listening on HTTP

+In order to make Pebble accessible over HTTP, you can set the `listenHttp` setting of the `pebble-config.json` file.

 ### Management interface

 In order to ease the interaction of Pebble with testing systems, a specific HTTP